vercel/next.js/packages/next/README.md

 }
 ```

-The `serverless` target will output a single lambda per page.
+The `serverless` target will output a single lambda or [HTML file](#automatic-prerendering) per page.
 This file is completely standalone and doesn't require any dependencies to run:

 - `pages/index.js` => `.next/serverless/pages/index.js`
 - `pages/about.js` => `.next/serverless/pages/about.js`
+- `pages/blog.js` => `.next/serverless/pages/blog.html`

 The signature of the Next.js Serverless function is similar to the Node.js HTTP server callback: